gilch/hissp/docs/macro_tutorial.rst

 so the ``Xi`` anaphor is only present in the parameters tuple when the (flattened) ``expr`` `contains <operator.contains>` it.

+.. topic:: Exercise: add a kwargs anahpor

    It would be nice for Python interoperability if we also had an anaphor for the kwargs.
    Clojure doesn't have these.
    Adding this is left as an exercise.
    Can you figure out how to do it?

 Implied Number 1
 ++++++++++++++++